ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ```
 {: screen}

 Adding the mount details to the `/etc/fstab` is not recommended.
-The IPsec connection might not be established in time for the automated `fstab` mount requests.
+The encrypted connection might not be established in time for the automated `fstab` mount requests.
 {: note}

 ### Mounting regional file share